labordynamicsinstitute/replicability-training/March 2020/jira_replication_example.md

 -   We will use a replication package that has already been published on
     openICPSR: \#110803

--   You will need to set up an account on openICPSR

 -   Do each step on your computer

--   Keep the Wiki open in another tab
+-   Keep the [Wiki](https://github.com/labordynamicsinstitute/replicability-training/wiki) and the [Jira workflow](https://github.com/labordynamicsinstitute/replicability-training/blob/master/jira-workflow-training.md) open in another tab

 ## Outline